ChristopherMorrison/BlackHatPython/README.md

 # Black Hat Python
-Lecture slides and samples for/from the book Black Hat Python, written by Justin Seitz.
+Lecture slides and samples for and from the book Black Hat Python, written by Justin Seitz.
 Slides are being written in Google slides and then downloaded so code may appear first

 ## Chapters